 - Place filled pumpkin on a greased baking sheet.
 Because of the stem, you may need to lower your oven rack.
 Bake 1-1/2 to 2 hours or until pumpkin is tender and filling is bubbly and hot throughout.
 To serve, spoon some of the cooked pumpkin along with the meat filling into bowls.

-- Cook's Note: For individual servings, use smaller sugar pumpkins and microwave them for approximately 6 minutes.
+- Use smaller sugar pumpkins and microwave them for approximately 6 minutes each.
 Spoon the warm filling into each pumpkin and serve.